Search results

 Singapore’s Math Results, How Do They Do It?

-Dan Dempsey: Since the creation of “New Math” in the 1950s and delivery via the SMSG (School Mathematics Study Group) textbooks, the USA’s progressive math education establishments have believed that conceptual understanding is the holy grail of math instruction.
+Since the creation of “New Math” in the 1950s and delivery via the SMSG (School Mathematics Study Group) textbooks, the USA’s progressive math education establishments have believed that conceptual understanding is the holy grail of math instruction.
 Supposedly, once a child has conceptual understanding, math skills will be easier to acquire.
-Yet after … Continue reading Singapore’s Math Results, How Do They Do It?
+Yet after 60 years of placing the cart before the horse, this plan is still not working well, but will anyone notice?
+The fact is that for most children the acquisition of math skills comes effectively via traditional instruction and practice with some memorization involved.
+Conceptual understanding comes later.

 K-12 Math Rigor?
 Are High School Graduates Capable Of Basic Cost/Benefit Calculations…